 If you don’t know how to shift your emotional state, use the Wellspring Method, which I created to help you learn how to deal with difficult people and situations like this.

 Armed with a feeling of confidence and determination to produce a positive outcome with the difficult person, start imagining what would happen if you were to meet with your neighbor… play out ANY scenarios that come into your mind.

-There is not just ONE RIGHT WAY.
-You know your situation far better than I do and how your particular neighbor is likely to respond.
+There is not just one right way.
+You know your situation far better than I do and how your particular harassing neighbor is likely to respond.